Doors at 8 App Development

 High Fidelity

-In our final design decisions, we focused primarily on enhancing the onboarding experience, streamlining the ticket purchasing flow, and improving group messaging.
-We introduced innovative features not typically found in ticketing apps, such as detailed venue insights, including venue maps, key features (indoor/outdoor setting, venue capacity, available amenities) to empower users with essential event information.
+In the final design decisions, I focused primarily on enhancing the onboarding experience, streamlining the ticket purchasing flow, and improving group messaging.
+I introduced features not typically found in ticketing apps, such as detailed venue insights, including venue maps, key features (indoor/outdoor setting, venue capacity, available amenities) to empower users with essential event information.

-Additionally, we implemented a "Donate Ticket" function to reduce cognitive dissonance for users who want to offload tickets they're unable to sell.
-Finally, we integrated a downloadable ticket option, enabling users to access their tickets even without an internet connection.
+Additionally, I implemented a "Donate Ticket" function to reduce cognitive dissonance for users who want to offload tickets they're unable to sell.
+Finally, I integrated a downloadable ticket option, enabling users to access their tickets even without an internet connection.

 Onboarding